So you are thinking about refacing your kitchen cabinets...

 Yes, as long as you are a bit handy you can install your own Peel & Stick.
 Just remember to cut your pieces using a sharp utility knife and apply it to a clean and debris free surface (anything that is on the cabinet will show through after the Peel & Stick is applied).
 And of course measure twice and cut once :)

 No we are strictly a cabinet door manufacturing company; however we do work closely with many cabinet makers so if you need a small cabinet or island that you would like to install yourself we can provide it for you.

 At Central Valley Cabinet Doors we work closely with a number or really great sub-trades in the Abbotsford and Fraser Valley area that would be more than happy to come to your house and do a quote up for the entire project.

-If you would like to add or modify your existing layout without replacing the whole kitchen you can call Al at Select Renovations.
-Al has been building cabinets and refacing in the Fraser Valley for over 35 Years.
+If you would like to add or modify your existing layout without replacing the whole kitchen call us and we will help.

 If you have European Hinges already simply measure your existing doors and drawer fronts, pick a style of door you would like and we can give you a quote.
 Please include in the request whether or not you would like to reface your boxes and whether you will require knobs or handles.

 If you have Face Frame Hinges and wish to upgrade to the European Hinge please follow the instructions below.